Quaternary glaciation: Rise of mountains

 The elevation of continental surface, often as mountain formation, is thought to have contributed to cause the Quaternary glaciation.
 The gradual movement of the bulk of Earth's landmasses away from the tropics in addition to increased mountain formation in the Late Cenozoic meant more land at high altitude and high latitude, favouring the formation of glaciers.
-For example, the Greenland Ice Sheet formed in connection to the uplift of the West Greenland and East Greenland uplands in two phases, 10 and 5 million years ago in the Miocene epoch.
+For example, the Greenland ice sheet formed in connection to the uplift of the west Greenland and east Greenland uplands in two phases, 10 and 5 Ma, respectively.
 These mountains constitute passive continental margins.
-Computer models show that the uplift would have enabled glaciation through increased orographic precipitation and cooling of surface temperatures.
-For the Andes it is known that the Principal Cordillera had risen to heights that allowed for the development of valley glaciers about 1 million years ago.
+Uplift of the Rocky Mountains and Greenland’s west coast has been speculated to have cooled the climate due to jet stream deflection and increased snowfall due to higher surface elevation.
+Computer models show that such uplift would have enabled glaciation through increased orographic precipitation and cooling of surface temperatures.
+For the Andes it is known that the Principal Cordillera had risen to heights that allowed for the development of valley glaciers about 1 Ma.

 Effects

 The presence of so much ice upon the continents had a profound effect upon almost every aspect of Earth's hydrologic system.
 Most obvious are the spectacular mountain scenery and other continental landscapes fashioned both by glacial erosion and deposition instead of running water.
 Entirely new landscapes covering millions of square kilometers were formed in a relatively short period of geologic time.
 In addition, the vast bodies of glacial ice affected Earth well beyond the glacier margins.
 Directly or indirectly, the effects of glaciation were felt in every part of the world.